qkniep/superseedr/README.md

 ---

-### Private Tracker Builds
-This installation is intended for private trackers, as it disables peer-discovery features (DHT & PEX).
-These features will not be included in the final build of the private versions of superseedr.

 ## Reliability & Correctness

 `superseedr` is built on a foundation of **Model-Based Testing (MBT)** and **Deterministic Simulation**.
 Unlike traditional clients that rely primarily on integration tests, our core protocol engine is verified against an abstract reference model to ensure logical consistency under chaos.